Ayushch12/Project-5-KANAP/README.md

 products being an array of product id.

 ## Front-end
-The frontend presents the user part of the application.
+The frontend present the user part of the application.
 It must be launched with a local server (live server with vscode for example), and requires that the backend is also launched to function correctly.

 ### Setup
 The config file allows to define the base address of the server, with its host, port and if an ssl certificate is used or not.